Herrickk/campus-DataEngineering-archive/README.md

 ## Machine Learning Results & Data Integrity
 Initially, the classification model achieved an artificially high accuracy of **94%** (as documented in the attached PDF report).
 However, upon further investigation, we discovered this was caused by a data duplication bug in the ETL pipeline (expanding the dataset to ~88k rows), which led to data leakage during model training.

-I have since **debugged and fixed the Pentaho ETL pipeline** in this repository to correctly output the clean, unique records.
+The Pentaho ETL pipeline has been **debugged and fixed** in this repository to correctly output the clean, unique records.
 * Real Accuracy : **74%**

 You can view the code for the classification model here: